llorllale/llorllale.github.io/_posts/2022-05-22-kubernetes-in-action.md

 # Footnotes

 [^1]: It appears you can use code **au35luk** to get a <a target="_blank" href="https://github.com/luksa/kubernetes-in-action-2nd-edition#purchasing-the-book">35% discount <i class="fa fa-external-link-alt"></i></a>.
-[^2]: TODO is this footnote still needed?
-I will eventually dabble with this when I start working towards the [CKA](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/).
 [^3]: Fondly pronounced by many as "cube cuddle".
 [^4]: Other ways include a console offered by your cloud provider in cases where Kubernetes is available as a service.
 [^5]: We will explore the configuration in depth in a future article - stay tuned.
-[^6]: _As a developer_ I am not including objects that I typically will not configure, such as TODO.
-These are usually non-namespaced resources.
+[^6]: _As a developer_ I am not including objects that I'm not likely to encounter in may day-to-day, such as [`TokenReview`](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-review-v1/) or [`EndpointSlice`](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/).
+These will typically be objects configured by an administrator role, or perhaps are objects managed by the underlying K8S provider, such as GKE.
+[^7]: I've never used a _VPA_.
+That said, they might help size your nodes adequately, or have you consider making your pods more efficient.
+[^8]: For more advanced routing you should probably make use of a service mesh such as Istio (see [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/#VirtualService)), or you can explore the [Gateway API](https://gateway-api.sigs.k8s.io/) that recently [graduated to beta status](https://kubernetes.io/blog/2022/07/13/gateway-api-graduates-to-beta/)!

 The [Open Container Initiative](https://opencontainers.org/) standardizes the formats of container images and runtimes such that container images bundled by one vendor can be executed by the runtime of a different vendor.
 Kubernetes supports any container runtime that conforms to its [Container Runtime Interface](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md#specifications-design-documents-and-proposals).
 The Docker runtime was usually the one in use but as of v1.20 was [deprecated](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/), with removal finally occurring in v1.24.
 [You do not need to panic.
 It's not as dramatic as it sounds.](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/)